-We as a Group accept that good governance practices are fundamental to creating, protecting and sustaining shareholder and stakeholder value.
-The fact is that environmental, social and corporate governance, (ESG), matters to long-term sustainability, no matter the demands of the moment.
-Our focus of managing the risks facing the Group is based on identifying, assessing, mitigating, managing and monitoring all known forms of identifiable risks.
-The Group has always endeavored to apply the highest standard of ethical conduct in dealing with all stakeholders, customers and suppliers.
-The board of directors recognize that this policy enhances the Group's reputation as an ethical, profitable and responsible entity.

-The Nu-World Group remains committed to best customer service, now and in the future.
-The achievement of acceptable operating margins, effective working capital management, and ongoing and sustainable value creation for our shareholders.
+Good governance practices are fundamental to creating, protecting and sustaining shareholder value.
+The focus of managing the risks facing the Group is based on identifying, assessing, mitigating, managing and monitoring all known forms of identifiable risks.
+The Group has always endeavoured to apply the highest standard of ethical conduct in dealing with all stakeholders, customers and suppliers.
+The Group's social and ethics committee, is a statutory committee prescribed by the Companies Act.
+The board of directors and executive management recognise that this policy protects and enhances the Group's reputation as an ethical, profitable and responsible entity - it continues its success in retaining a loyal workforce and sustainable customer base.
+We at Nu-World are conscious of our own responsibility to recycle what we can and to reduce our carbon footprint.
+The Nu-World Group remains committed to best customer service, the achievement of acceptable operating margins, effective working capital management, and ongoing and sustainable value creation for our shareholders.
 The year ahead will be a challenge for all of us but we have the energy and commitment to work as effectively as we can to ensure that we achieve our goals and deliver on our promises to our shareholders and customers.

-Social Responsibility

-We partnered with Shout4masks, donating masks and other essential PPE equipment.
-Their motto being: "help make South Africa safer by protecting those who protect us".
-Supporting health workers and patients across community field centres to clinics and hospitals in villages and towns across the country, securing and uniting the nation to overcome the battle against Covid-19.

-Appreciation

-I wish to extend my thanks to our many staff members for your significant on-going contribution.
-I am proud of our teams, who rose to every challenge with determination, commitment and resoluteness.
+My thanks to our executive directors and management who continue to work tirelessly to provide sustainable growth for the Group.
+My thanks to our many staff members for your significant ongoing contribution.
 A word of gratitude to our board of directors for your support, guidance and advice.
-And of course we appreciate the on-going support and special relationships that we share with our customers and we are committed to continue to provide customers with the latest leading-edge design products at competitive pricing.
+We appreciate the on-going support and special relationships that we share with our customers and we will continue to provide customers with the latest leading-edge design products at competitive pricing.

-M S Goldberg Executive Chairman
+M S GOLDBERG Executive Chairman

-COMBINED

-CHIEF EXECUTIVI

-OFFICER'S

-AND GROUP
+COMBINED CHIEF EXECUTIVE OFFICER'S AND GROUP FINANCIAL DIRECTOR'S REPORT

-FINANCIAL

-DIRECTOR'S

-REPORT